EnriqueKi/PermaPrompting/***PermaComputing***/DitheringTools/README.md

 # PermaComputing Dithering Tools

-Utilities to batch dither / palette‑reduce images and videos in a "low‑tech" ordered Bayer style for size reduction and a consistent retro aesthetic.
+Based on the work of Kris De Decker and Low Tech Magazine (https://github.com/lowtechmag/solar_v2).
+Utilities to batch dither / palette‑reduce images and videos in a "low‑tech-magazine" ordered Bayer style for size reduction and a consistent aesthetic.

 ## Contents
 - `dither_images.py` – Recursively process images, producing dithered PNGs